softwarescales/git-issues/README.md

 ## Change Log

-#### 0.5.1

-- added binary script such that the `git issues` command works automatically when installing this module globally: `npm install -g git-issues`

 #### 0.5.0

 - initial version with support for GitHub and listing in a table format
+- binary script that works for global installations: `npm install -g git-issues`